SFULibrary/islandora_datastream_crud/README.md

 1. Fetch some PIDs from Islandora.
 2. Fetch a specific datastream from each of the objects identified by your PIDs (this saves the datastream content in a set of files, one per datasteram).
 3. Update or modify the fetched datastream files.
 4. Ensure that the modified datastream files are what you want to push to your repository.
-This module does *not* provide a way to roll back or revert changes made as a result of issuing `islandora_datastream_crud_push_datastreams`.
+This module provides a way to roll back or revert changes made as a result of issuing `islandora_datastream_crud_push_datastreams, but that should not prevent you from performing quality control before you push`.
 5. Push the updated datasteam files back to the objects they belong to.

 ### Step 3